 Guidance and considerations

-Citrix recommends that your Delivery Groups be upgraded to the current version.
-This requires:
+Citrix recommends upgrading your delivery groups to the current version.
+This process requires:

-This article refers to “associating” an application with more than one Application Group to differentiate that action from adding a new instance of that application from an available source.
-Similarly, Delivery Groups are associated with Application Groups (and vice versa), rather than being additions or components of one another.
+This article refers to “associating” an application with more than one application group.
+It differentiates that action from adding instances of that application from an available source.
+Similarly, delivery groups are associated with application groups, rather than being additions or components of one another.

 When application session sharing is enabled, all applications launch in the same application session.
-This saves the costs associated with launching additional application sessions, and allows the use of application features that involve the clipboard, such as copy-paste operations.
-However, in some situations you may wish to turn off session sharing.
+This saves the costs associated with launching more application sessions, and allows the use of application features that involve the clipboard, such as copy-paste operations.
+However, in some situations you can clear session sharing.

 - Session sharing disabled.

-You have a set of applications that do not interoperate well with other applications that are installed on the same machines, such as two different versions of the same software suite or two different versions of the same web browser.
+A configuration with a set of applications that do not interoperate well with other applications that are installed on the same machines.
+Such as two different versions of the same software suite or two different versions of the same web browser.
 You prefer not to allow a user to launch both versions in the same session.

-You create an Application Group for each version of the software suite, and add the applications for each version of the software suite to the corresponding Application Group.
-If session sharing between groups is disabled for each of those Application Groups, a user specified in those groups can run applications of the same version in the same session, and can still run other applications at the same time, but not in the same session.
-If the user launches one of the different-versioned applications (that are in a different Application Group), or launches any application that is not contained in an Application Group, then that application is launched in a new session.
+Create an application group for each version of the software suite, and add the applications for each version of the software suite to the corresponding application group.
+If session sharing between groups is disabled for each of those application groups, a user specified in those groups can run applications of the same version in the same session.
+The user can still run other applications at the same time, but not in the same session.
+When launching one of the different-versioned applications, or any application that is not contained in an application group, that application is launched in a new session.

 If a machine is at capacity, new sessions are not started on it.
-New applications are started in existing sessions on the machine as needed using session sharing (providing that this complies with the session sharing restrictions described here).
+New applications are started in existing sessions on the machine as needed using session sharing.

 You want your users to access multiple simultaneous full screen sessions of an application on separate monitors.

-By default, application session sharing is enabled when you create an Application Group.
-You cannot change this when you create the group.
-After you create an Application Group, you can edit the group to change this setting.
-See Manage Application Groups.
+By default, application session sharing is enabled when you create an application group.
+You cannot change this setting when you create the group.
+After you create an application group, you can edit the group to change this setting.
+See Manage application groups.

 - Select Applications in the Studio navigation pane, and then select Create Application Group in the Actions pane.

-- The Create Application Group wizard launches with an Introduction page, which you can remove from future launches of this wizard.
+- The wizard launches with an Introduction page, which you can remove from future launches of this wizard.

-- The wizard guides you through the pages described below.
+- The wizard guides you through the pages described in the following section.
 When you are done with each page, click Next until you reach the Summary page.

 Step 1.
 Delivery Groups

-- The Incompatible Delivery Groups list contains Delivery Groups you cannot select.
-Each entry explains why it is not compatible, such as containing static assigned machines.
+- The Incompatible Delivery Groups list contains delivery groups you cannot select.
+Each entry explains why it is not compatible, such as containing statically assigned machines.

 - You have Edit Delivery Group permission.

-The Delivery Group type is automatically converted to “desktops and applications” when the Create Application Group wizard is committed.
+The delivery group type is automatically converted to “desktops and applications” when the application group creation wizard is committed.

-Although you can create an Application Group that has no associated Delivery Groups (perhaps to organize applications or to serve as storage for applications not currently used) the Application Group cannot be used to deliver applications until it specifies at least one Delivery Group.
-Additionally, you cannot add applications to the Application Group from the From Start menu source if there are no Delivery Groups specified.
+Although you can create an application group that has no associated delivery groups (perhaps to organize applications or to serve as storage for applications not currently used) the application group cannot be used to deliver applications until it specifies at least one delivery group.
+Also, you cannot add applications to the application group from the From Start menu source if there are no delivery groups specified.

-The Delivery Groups you select specify the machines that will be used to deliver applications.
-Select the check boxes next to the Delivery Groups you want to associate with the Application Group.
+The delivery groups you select specify the machines that are used to deliver applications.
+Select the check boxes next to the delivery groups you want to associate with the application group.

-To add a tag restriction, select Restrict launches to machines with the tag and then select the tag from the dropdown.
+To add a tag restriction, select Restrict launches to machines with the tag and then select the tag from the drop-down list.

 Step 2.
 Users

-Specify who can use the applications in the Application Group.
-You can either allow all users and user groups in the Delivery Groups you selected on the previous page, or select specific users and user groups from those Delivery Groups.
-If you restrict use to users you specify, then only the users specified in the Delivery Group and the Application Group can access the applications in this Application Group.
-Essentially, the user list in the Application Group provides a filter on the user lists in the Delivery Groups.
+Specify application users in the application group.
+Either allow all users and user groups in the delivery groups you selected on the previous page, or select specific users and user groups from those delivery groups.
+If you restrict use to specified users, then only the users specified in the delivery group, the application group can access the applications in this group.
+Essentially, the user list in the application group provides a filter on the user lists in the delivery groups.

 For information about where user lists are specified in a deployment, see Where user lists are specified.